fluffysquirrels/mqtt-async-client-rs/README.md

 The test app requires an MQTT broker to run against, see the instructions in `${REPO}/tests/integration_test.rs`.

-Run `cargo run --example mqttc -- --host localhost publish topic payload` to publish payload `payload` to topic `topic`.
+Run `cargo run --example mqttc -- --url mqtt://localhost publish topic payload` to publish payload `payload` to topic `topic`.

-Run `RUST_LOG="info" cargo run --example mqttc -- --host localhost subscribe topic` to subscribe to topic `topic` and print any messages that are published to it.
+Run `RUST_LOG="info" cargo run --example mqttc -- --url mqtt://localhost subscribe topic` to subscribe to topic `topic` and print any messages that are published to it.

 ## Changelog